jwohlwend/SimExm/README.md

 `python setup.py build_ext --inplace`

-Once the module has successfully compiled, you are good to go!
+Once the module has successfully compiled, you are ready to go!

 ## Config Specs